kataw/kataw/test/__snapshot__/parser/expressions/assignment/to_keyword/gen/assigning_to_keyword_paren_wrapped/continue.md

 ✖ Identifier expected - start: 1, end: 9
 ✖ A 'continue' statement can only be used within an enclosing iteration statement. - start: 1, end: 9 ✖ Identifier expected - start: 9, end: 11
-✖ Expected a `;` - start: 13, end: 14
+✖ A 'continue' statement can only jump to a label of an enclosing iteration statement. - start: 1, end: 11 ✖ Expected a `;` - start: 13, end: 14

 ```